Old Fashioned Brunswick Stew

 When the chicken is tender, set it aside until it’s cool enough to handle.

-I suggest preparing the chicken in advance.
-Place the chicken and its broth in separate containers in the refrigerator overnight.
+👉 PRO TIP: I suggest preparing the chicken in advance.
+Place the chicken and chicken stock in separate containers in the refrigerator overnight.
 That gives an opportunity for the fat to rise to the top of the broth and it can easily be removed before finishing the recipe.

 Add Remaining Ingredients to the Pot

-Add the onion, butterbeans (or baby lima beans), corn, potatoes, diced tomatoes, barbecue sauce, catsup, salt, and red pepper flakes, if using.
+Add the onion, butterbeans (baby lima beans), corn, potatoes, diced tomatoes, barbecue sauce, catsup, salt, and red pepper flakes, if using.
 If needed, add more water to make a thick soupy stew.

 Simmer Until Done